by Angela Kambouris

 Less me, more we

 As individual investment is critical for growth, team building plays a significant role in building successful company culture.
 We know when we invest in people, business is rewarded with higher productivity, relationships are strengthened and collaboration breeds, environments are created where bonds are formed and morale increases.
-Even more than that, identifying team’s strengths creates opportunities where individual’s abilities are recognised, healthy risk taking is promoted, responsibility is shared, and success celebrated.
+Even more than that, identifying team’s strengths creates opportunities where individual’s abilities are recognized, healthy risk taking is promoted, responsibility is shared, and success celebrated.

 Avoid all responsibility and blame others